 And finally, you have the finished product – an authentic tasting Lebanese Tabouli – without the grains and enough to feed a hungry family.
 Add BBQ chicken or lamb and lots of garlic sauce for the complete experience.

-If I was making this just for myself/one person I would use 1 bunch of parsley, a handful of mint leaves (say about 12), the white part of one shallot/scallion, a 1/4 cup of cooked quinoa, 1/2 to one tomato depending on its size, 1/2 tsp allspice, 1/4 tsp salt, juice of one lemon and enough olive oil to nicely coat the parsley, which would probably end up being around a couple of tablespoons to 1/4 cup of oil, perhaps more, depending on the parsley.
+If I was making this just for myself/one person I would use 1 bunch of parsley, a handful of mint leaves (say about 12), the white part of one shallot/scallion, a 1/4 cup of cooked quinoa or cauliflower rice, 1/2 to one tomato depending on its size, 1/2 tsp allspice, 1/4 tsp salt, juice of one lemon and enough olive oil to nicely coat the parsley, which would probably end up being around a couple of tablespoons to 1/4 cup of oil, perhaps more, depending on the parsley.

 This salad does not taste oily at all, but it is a very high fat salad – of the good kind, and as a result it is very filling and very nutrient dense.